automationhacks/automationhacks.github.io/_posts/2022-05-07-hello-espresso-part-2-working-with-lists.md

     </figcaption>
 </figure>

+In the previous post [Hello, espresso!
+Part 1 Introducing you to the world of espresso automation! ]({% link _posts/2022-05-03-hello-espresso-part-1-introducing-you-to-the-world-of-espresso-automation.md %})

-In the previous post, we read an introduction to espresso, and understood how to write a basic test flow in espresso.
+We read an introduction to espresso, and understood how to write a basic test flow in espresso.
 We also saw the structure of an espresso test

 In this post, we'll dive into how to automate tests and work with list like components using espresso.
 Examples of such components are `AdapterView`,